Cliff Gustafson: The University of Texas

-In 1968, after hanging up initially on University of Texas football coach & athletic director, Darrell Royal (Gustafson thought it was a prank phone call) Gustafson took a pay cut to coach the baseball team at The University of Texas at Austin.
-While there, he led the Longhorns to twenty-two Southwest Conference Championships, a record seventeen College World Series appearances, with finals appearances resulting in two national championships in 1975 and 1983.
+In 1968, after hanging up initially on University of Texas football coach and athletic director Darrell Royal, thinking it was a prank phone call, Gustafson took a pay cut to coach the baseball team at The University of Texas at Austin.
+While there, he led the Longhorns to 22 Southwest Conference Championships, a record 17 College World Series appearances, with finals appearances resulting in national championships in 1975 and 1983.

 Many of Gustafson's players went on to play Major League Baseball.
 Among that group are Jim Acker, Billy Bates, Mike Brumley, Mike Capel, Roger Clemens, Dennis Cook, Scott Coolbaugh, Keith Creel, Kirk Dressendorfer, Ron Gardenhire, Jim Gideon, Jerry Don Gleaton, Burt Hooton, Bob Kearney, Brooks Kieschnick, Keith Moreland, Calvin Murray, Spike Owen, Karl Pagel, Mark Petkovsek, Shane Reynolds, Andre Robertson, Bruce Ruffin, Calvin Schiraldi, J.D.
 Smart, Greg Swindell, Jose Tolentino, Richard Wortham, and Ricky Wright.
-Coach Gustafson has been inducted into the University of Texas Hall of Honor (1983), American Baseball Coaches Association Hall of Fame (1992) and the Texas Sports Hall of Fame (1994).
-He was named National Coach of the Year in baseball in 1983 and awarded the 1998 James Keller Sportsmanship Award.
-He was also named an inaugural member of the College Baseball Hall of Fame in 2006.
+Gustafson has been inducted into the University of Texas Hall of Honor (1983), American Baseball Coaches Association Hall of Fame (1992) and the Texas Sports Hall of Fame (1994).
+He was named National Coach of the Year in baseball in 1983 by Collegiate Baseball and awarded the 1998 James Keller Sportsmanship Award.
+He was also an inaugural member of the College Baseball Hall of Fame in 2006.

-He resigned in July 1996 amid a dispute regarding the financial arrangement related to his summer baseball camp.
+Gustafson resigned in July 1996 amid a dispute regarding the financial arrangement related to his summer baseball camp.